 Stephen Whiteman (Sydney), Chief Investigator, Project Director

-To apply, please complete the online application via submittable, including basic biographical information and two short essays.
+Please submit your application via submittable, including basic biographical information and two short essays.
 Please also attach a current CV and a writing sample.
 Applications are welcomed from researchers from a wide range of disciplines and backgrounds.

 For questions relating to the project or the application process, please contact the project director, Dr Stephen Whiteman at email@example.com.